 I’m devoted to bold, inspired efforts that transform practice with families.
 My publications in book chapters and journal articles are focused on clinical exemplars and research findings about how be helpful to families experiencing illness using a family systems perspective.
 My intended audience is all health care professionals, with a particular emphasis on my tribe of family nursing scholars and practitioners around the world.
 I co-authored a book in with my colleagues, Dr. Lorraine Wright and Dr. Wendy Watson Nelson, which focuses on the Illness Beliefs Model that emphasizes the importance of beliefs in family health and healing and offers advanced systemic assessment and intervention with families.
+(A 3rd revised edition of this book was published in late 2021.)
 My colleagues and I received an Innovative Contribution to Family Therapy Award from the American Family Therapy Academy for this work.

 A compassion centered approach to illness suffering for both health care professionals and families.